Helping divers make informed choices about training, skills, safety, and gear.

 My Pre-Dive Checklist

-Developed over 30 dives, my pre-dive checklist evolved naturally, refining the order of steps based on ease of use.
-It is laminated on a half-sheet (8x11, 14pt font) for durability and readability.
+Developed over 30 dives, my pre-dive checklist evolved as I refined the order of steps for ease of use.
+It is laminated on a half sheet (8 x 11, 14 pt font) for durability and readability.
+The layout keeps each section short and scannable at the site.

 My Final Checklist

-This checklist is minimal, designed for critical last-minute confirmations before entering the water.
-It prevents overlooked errors, particularly ensuring my tank valve is properly set—this check is done before stepping off a boat or shore entry.
+This checklist is minimal and focused on last-minute confirmations before entering the water.
+It prevents overlooked errors, especially verifying that the tank valve is properly set.
+I run this check just before a boat or shore entry.

 Download My Pre-Dive Checklists (PDF)